 3. Refine the collective’s initial theory of change to reflect the growing engagement and resources committed by collective members;

 4. Determine the essential governance and backbone infrastructure required to move the initiative forward;

 5. Identify long-term strategies for programming or other activities needed to achieve defined outcomes.

 Organizations that have participated in an Innoweave Collective Impact Workshop 2 and are clear on both the goals that they hope to achieve with Collective Impact and how they can use coaching to advance their plan will be eligible to apply for Planning Coaching (read more about coaching here).
-Teams may then also be ably to apply for a Launch Grant or Execution Grant (Youth CI only).
+Teams may then also be ably to apply for a Launch Grant.
 Read more about the grant process here.